Sinks¶

 kafka¶

 Batches events and publishes them to a Kafka topic.
-Uses a pure-Rust Kafka client for static binary compatibility.
+Uses a pure-Rust Kafka client (rskafka) for

 Note